 Why do I bring all of this up?
 It's pretty simple... for as long as I can remember I've been a member of the 'Southern Fandom Family' (Even if it has usually been as "Sandy's Son" or "Brandy's Husband").
 The parts of a convention are so familiar that I usually feel like I'm missing something when I'm at home, and when I watch a 'geek show' I can usually put a real life name to each character.

-But recently Brandy and I attended a convention where we didn't know anyone whatsoever.
+But a few years ago Brandy and I attended a convention where we didn't know anyone whatsoever.
 We still had a good time, but it was so odd being completely cut off from our 'extended family' that it got us wondering what LibertyCon would be like for any of the new attendees that we've been getting so many of recently.
 (And especially for those attendees who have never been to a convention before).

 For new attendees to LibertyCon, we'd like to say "Welcome aboard!"
 (Hey, we're at the Choo-Choo after all)

-You probably know by now that LibertyCon is a convention that prides itself on great guests, phenomenal panels and a killer ConSuite.
-We're a convention that is small on purpose (we limit the attendees to 500, though we did let it slip last year for our 25th Anniversary) since we want to give the fans a chance to sit down and chat with the guests.
+You probably know by now that LibertyCon is a convention that prides itself on great guests, phenomenal panels, a killer ConSuite and our 'Family Friendly Atmosphere'.
+We're a convention that is small on purpose (we limit the attendees to 750, which is actually set in stone in our Charter) since we want to give the fans a chance to sit down and chat with the guests.
 Sure we could try to bring in twice the attendees, but do you think you'd be able to sit on a couch with Terry Brooks talking about law or playing Magic the Gathering with Brandon Sanderson if we did?

 If you feel like you don't know anyone, don't worry.
 Strike up a conversation, attend the panels and hop in with a comment or question.
 Or if you really want to get to know people quick offer to help out.
 Believe me, a few hours working in the ConSuite will let you meet up with more people than you'll be able to remember.
 The conventions aren't the real world... believe me when I say that you've probably never met a more accepting group of people than the members of Southern Fandom.